The EIB Network, the Limboy Institute for Advanced Conservative Studies, the largest free education establishment in the free or oppressed worlds.

 There's a voter outreach.

-They're recruiting in these in these marches.
+They're recruiting in these marches.

 We want you on our team.

-But your question right on the money.
+But your question, right on the money.

 Tommy in Chicago, you're next.